Beherith/camera_joystick_springrts/README.md

 4. Add camera_joystick to your /luaui/widgets folder, open it up and uncomment the right configuration for your ps4 or Xbox360 controller (they may be incorrect)

+5. Disable the CameraFlip widget to prevent flipbacks when turning cam around

-5. Launch your game, enable the widget in f11 mode, and make sure to change camera mode to **rotateable overhead camera (CTRL+F4)** and fly around!
+6. Launch your game, enable the widget in f11 mode, and make sure to change camera mode to **rotateable overhead camera (CTRL+F4)** and fly around!

 - Left stick move camera